-- (v) Bandpass convection and vertical velocity in the subtropics responded quickly to this forcing. - (vi) A large low formed and intensified in the lower troposphere as both the Q-vector convergence and the disturbance shifted equatorward with time. - (vii) The forcing weakened over time (Fig. 8). - (viii) The cyclone maintained its structure for two additional weeks as it moved slowly westsouthwestward, then westward.
-In total it lasted about one month. - (ix) Flow associated with the large cyclone strongly perturbed precipitation and tropical cyclone tracks.
+- (vii) The forcing weakened over time (Fig. 8); - (viii) The cyclone maintained its structure for two additional weeks as it moved slowly west-southwestward, then westward.
+In total it lasted about one month; - (ix) Flow associated with the large cyclone strongly perturbed precipitation and tropical cyclone tracks.